-Mateja Jamnik - Director of women@CL
+Mateja Jamnik - Founder of women@CL

 Mateja Jamnik is a University Senior Lecturer at the Computer Laboratory since 2002.
 From 2002 till 2012 she also held the EPSRC Advanced Research Fellowship "Automating Informal Human Mathematical Reasoning".
 She is interested in exploring how people solve mathematical problems.
 Mateja computationally models this type of reasoning on computers to enable machines to reason in a similar way to humans.
 In particular, her research aims to investigate and mechanise some of "informal" human mathematical reasoning, such as the use of diagrams in proofs of mathematical theorems, and integrate it with classical formal techniques, like logics.
 Broadly, Mateja's research is in, or is related to, the areas of artificial intelligence, automated reasoning, diagrammatic reasoning, theorem proving, cognitive science, machine learning, human-computer interaction, knowledge representation.
 She is married and has three children.